EU regulators broaden probe into UPS, TNT deal

 Analysts have estimated that in the UK, TNT and UPS have a combined market share of about 35 percent, while in Germany and France their share is about 30 percent, and in the Netherlands it is below 30 percent. ($1 = 0.8156 euros)

-(Reporting by Foo Yun Chee in Brussels and Sara Webb in Amsterdam; Editing by Adrian Croft and Jane Merriman)
+(Reporting by Foo Yun Chee in Brussels and Sara Webb in Amsterdam; additional reporting by Lynn Adler in New York; Editing by Adrian Croft, Jane Merriman and Tim Dobbyn)